 Some argue that steel is a less environmentally friendly construction material than timber due to the relative amount of energy it takes to manufacture.
 However, there is evidence proving that steel is a considerably more efficient building material for housing than timber.

-A direct comparison of the material efficiency of 1 cubic metre of steel vs. 1 cubic metre of timber - when used in the construction of a simple two storey 200m2 house with a 2.4m stud - shows the following compelling contrasts:
+A direct comparison of the material efficiency of one cubic metre of steel vs. one cubic metre of timber - when used in the construction of a simple two-storey 200 square metre house with a 2.4-metre stud - shows the following compelling contrasts:

 1 Cubic Metre of Timber